 ATP will share such information with its affiliates (including but not limited to ATP Media), staff, consultants, partners, sponsors and affiliates as necessary.

-- ATP commercial sponsors for the purpose of providing third party offers, products or services that may be of interest to you.
+- ATP commercial sponsors, as listed on our website (https://www.atptour.com/en/partnerships/atp-partners) , for the purpose of providing third party offers, products or services that may be of interest to you.

-In addition, ATP will disclose personal information about you:
+In addition, ATP may disclose personal information about you:

 - if we are under a duty to disclose or share your personal information in order to comply with any legal obligation or lawful government or public authority request.

-- if necessary to operate our systems properly or to protect your vital interests or the vital interests of another person.
+- if necessary to operate our systems properly or to protect your vital interests or the vital interests of another person; or

 5. INTERNATIONAL TRANSFERS